EbookFoundation/free-programming-books/CONTRIBUTING.md

 1. "A link to easily download a book" is not always a link to a *free* book.
 Please only contribute free content.
 Make sure it's free.
 We do not accept links to pages that *require* working email addresses to obtain books, but we welcome listings that request them.

 2. You don't have to know Git: if you found something of interest which is *not already in this repo*, please open an [Issue](https://github.com/EbookFoundation/free-programming-books/issues) with your links propositions.
-    - If you know Git, please Fork the repo and send pull requests.
+    - If you know Git, please Fork the repo and send Pull Requests (PR).

 3. We have 5 kinds of lists.
 Choose the right one: